B0YK4/ctf-for-fun/cybertalents/liveCTFs/Rokai/README.md

 ```

 the modified apk stored in Rokai/dist/
-i needed no resign the apk to be able to install it
+i needed to resign the apk to be able to install it

 ```sh
 $ keytool -genkey -v -keystore my-release-key.keystore -alias alias_name -keyalg RSA -keysize 2048 -validity 10000